AdobeDocs/adobe-sign/soap-to-rest-migration.md

 # Migrating From SOAP

-If you are using the legacy Adobe Sign SOAP APIs, we highly recommend migrating your apps to consume the REST APIs.
-The table below will help you migrate by providing the REST equivalents for the legacy SOAP methods.
+If you are using the legacy Adobe Sign SOAP APIs, we highly recommend migrating your apps to consume the v6 REST APIs.
+The list below shows the SOAP endpoints with their REST equivalents.
+Both endpoints link directly to the full method descripotion.

 ## General-purpose Methods